 Dexter prosecutions for Driving Under the Influence “DUI” are “Operating While Intoxicated” or “OWI” prosecutions.
 Dexter prosecutions may be brought under local Township Ordinance and prosecuted by the Township Attorney or under State Law by the Washtenaw County Prosecuting Attorney.
 All Dexter OWI First and Second Offenses are prosecuted in the 14A-3 District Court.

 Generally, charges for OWI can be brought for operating a motor vehicle in a place open to the general public with either a blood alcohol level of .08 or greater, or if alcohol has materially and substantially affected a motorist’s ability to operate a vehicle in a normal manner.
 Most people don’t realize the harsh consequences that can result from an OWI conviction.
-In Michigan, these cases are not eligible for treatment under “first-offender” or deferred judgment programs, and convictions can remain on a person’s criminal and master driving record forever where they are available for public inspection by prospective employers and auto insurance companies.
+In Michigan, these cases are not eligible for treatment under “first-offender” or deferred judgment programs, and convictions can remain on a person’s master driving record forever where they are available for public inspection by prospective employers and auto insurance companies.
 New legislation now allows a first offense OWI conviction to be expunged.

 If convicted, a person can face jail for up to 93 days or up to 180 days for high blood alcohol “superdrunk” cases (blood alcohol levels at .17 and above).
 Second offenders face up to 1 year in jail with mandatory jail or community service penalties.
 All OWI misdemeanor cases can result in being put on probation for up to two years.
 Driver license sanctions include mandatory suspensions and points assessed against a master driving record.
 An automobile interlock device can be required for months even for a first offense.
 Repeat offenses are even more severely punished, with the possibility of vehicle immobilization and/or forfeiture, and in some instances, mandatory jail sentences.
 Since 2007, a person facing a third or subsequent drinking and driving offense in a lifetime can be charged with a Felony which requires, upon conviction, incarceration in the county jail or the State Prison.